Welcome to Folk Weekend!

 Questions / Queries

-If you have any particular questions or need any more information throughout the weekend, please ask one of our lovely volunteer stewards who are happy to answer your questions, and talk you through the programme.
-If you have any questions they can't answer, they will be able to get hold of Cat Kelly (the Festival Director) or Euan McGill (Logistics Manager).
+If you have any particular questions or need any more information throughout the weekend, please ask one of our volunteer stewards or venue staff.
+If you have questions they can't answer they will be able to get hold of Folk Weekend HQ to find out the information you need.

 The festival programme is free, and if you require a large print version of the schedule it will be available on our website, or you can ask at any venue and they will supply you with one.